Introduction

 At scale, the failures finally showed up.
 The first thing we did was group by extractor, expecting one or two extractors to be the culprit.
 But the error rate looked surprisingly uniform.

+Finally, we pivoted by expected output.
+Surprisingly, that’s where the story broke open.
 For one specific expected output value, the model’s completion was frequently empty.
-The model was terminating immediately, and our parser recorded it as “no answer.”
+The model was terminating immediately, and our parser recorded it as “no output.”

 This was followed by running our updated system on our internal benchmark suite and verifying we didn’t introduce regressions elsewhere.